Languages given by Finite Automata over the Unary Alphabet

-As the size of each cycle $E_\ell$ is $O(m^3)$ and as there are $2(m'+1)$ cycles and $m' \in \Theta(m)$, the overall size of this automaton is $O(m^4)$.
-Thus, when $n$ is the size of the product automaton, as the new automaton recognizes $H_1 \cap H_2$, then using Theorem~\ref{thm:ethformula}, the universality problem for the concatenation of two $n$-state UFAs is in $2^{\Omega'(n^{1/4})}$ under the assumption of the Exponential Time Hypothesis. \end{proof} \fi
+As the size of each cycle $E_\ell$ is $O(m^3)$ and as there are $2(m'+1)$ cycles and $m' \in \Theta(m)$, the overall size of the above constructed automaton (call it $H$) is $O(m^4)$.
+Taking $K$ as in the proof of Theorem~\ref{thm:ethformula}, it follows that $H \cdot K=(H_1 \cap H_2) \cdot K$ is universal iff $3$SAT formula is not satisfiable.
+Let $n$ denote the size of $H$.
+Then, $m=\Theta(n^{1/4})$.
+Note that $n$ also bounds the size of $K$.
+Thus, the universality problem for the concatenation of two $n$-state UFAs is in $2^{\Omega'(n^{1/4})}$ under the assumption of the Exponential Time Hypothesis. \end{proof}

-\begin{remark} The above result also proves that for deciding whether the concatenation of two languages given by $n$-state UFAs is universal, the Exponential Time Hypothesis implies a $2^{\Omega(n^{1/4})}$ lower bound.
-The upper bound of this is slightly better than the DFA-conversion bound $2^{O((n \log^2 n)^{1/3})}$ of Okhotin \cite{Ok12}: Theorem~\ref{thm:algo} proves that the universality of an NFA can be checked in time $2^{O((n \log n)^{1/3})}$ and as the concatenation of two $n$-state UFAs can be written as an $2n$-state NFA, this upper bound also applies to checking the universality of the so obtained NFA. \end{remark}